See our retirement products

 Does a TTR Income account convert to a Choice Income account?

 When this occurs, a Balance Booster amount may be credited to the account on the day the account changes over.
-This will happen automatically when the member turns 65 years.

 Additionally, if the member had an AustralianSuper accumulation/super account before moving to a TTR Income account, their whole account history is taken into account when Balance Booster is calculated.